MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-view-present.md

     :::image type="content" source="media/service-power-bi-powerpoint-add-in-view-present/power-bi-powerpoint-data-insights-option.png" alt-text="Screenshot showing Data insights pasted into slide and notes.":::

 1. The insight appears in the **Data insights** dialog.
 The text is editable and you can change it as desired.
-When you are satisfied with the text, you can either paste it directly onto the slide as a PowerPoint textbox, or you can copy it onto the clipboard, from where you paste it wherever you like - into the slide notes, for example.
+When you're satisfied with the text, you can either paste it directly onto the slide as a PowerPoint textbox, or you can copy it onto the clipboard, from where you paste it wherever you like - into the slide notes, for example.

     :::image type="content" source="media/service-power-bi-powerpoint-add-in-view-present/power-bi-powerpoint-addin-insights-dialog.png" alt-text="Screenshot of insights dialog.":::